 Cape Cod 2 nights

-Flights to Boston with Virgin Atlantic, accommodation in a standard room, 12 days compact fully inclusive 4 door car hire and prepayable taxes.
+Flights to Boston with British Airways, accommodation in a standard room, 12 days Group C fully inclusive car hire and prepayable taxes.

 The area surrounding Boston is known as New England and covers the states of Massachusetts, Connecticut, New Hampshire, Rhode Island, Maine and Vermont.
 Here you'll find glorious beaches, brilliant fall foliage, expansive lakes, scenic villages, covered bridges and soaring mountains along with distinctive food, such as clam chowder.